cireman/css-diner/README.md

-# Welcome to CSS Diner
+# Welcome to CSS Dinner

 It's a fun game to learn and practice CSS selectors.